 Children waiting for relatives or friends in class are encouraged to bring homework or a "quiet" activity to occupy themselves.
 Parents are encouraged to reinforce the importance of these rules and conduct so that coming to class can be a pleasant experience for everyone.

 Black leotard, pink tights, pink ballet shoes and black tap shoes are required.
 Colored leotards, tutus and dance skirts are discouraged at this level.

 Black leotard, pink tights and pink ballet shoes.
+No shorts.

 Leotard, tights and bare feet.

 Any comfortable street clothes and non-slip sneakers or jazz shoes may be worn.
 No bare legs or feet.
 No jewelry.

 Play clothes and sneakers or leotards and ballet shoes are acceptable.

 Leotards, tights/jazz pants are acceptable for class.
 The warm-up may be done in bare feet.
 Jazz shoes should be worn for floor work.